safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 root@rudder-server:~#
 ```

-And then observe that the node have moved to the node list:
+And then observe that the node have moved to "pending" list to the "node" list:
 ```
 root@rudder-server:~# rudder-cli node list -t erpaNdoBe4A96VpIlWrCpUEs93LTvVBf  --skip-verify |jq '.nodes[].id' -r root